yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     * Setup your VisualStudio.com repository as a new remote for push.
 You can copy the commands for "**HTTPS**" to do this from your browser.
 Edit the HTTPS URL as given below:

-       Remove "abcde@" part from the HTTPS URL of the copied commands.
+       Remove characters between "https://" and "dev.azure.com from" HTTPS URL of the copied commands.
        For example:

        ```bash